By Christopher Lyon, Director of Fleet Relations, NTEA

 Figure 2 showcases fuel economy data from AFDC on vehicles operating at different driving speeds.
 As a result of more robust data, this example outlines cars; commercial vehicles are expected to trend similarly.

 Vocational trucks account for significant fuel consumption.
-Educating operators on the influence vehicle speed has on fuel economy may be enough to change behavior.
+Educating operators on the influence vehicle speed has on fuel economy may be enough to change their behavior.
 Coupling education with consistent feedback on how the individual driver performs relative to peers can also spur improvement.

 Evolving to sustainability is not an inexpensive task.
 It would be much easier if financial resources were unlimited; however, this is typically not the case.
-Every solution has a financial implication, and the smartest fleet operators often blend a series of solutions to optimize sustainability improvements, while minimizing financial impact.
+Every solution has a financial implication, and the smartest fleet operators often blend a series of solutions to optimize sustainability improvements, while minimizing the financial impact.

-Fleets considering replacement should be encouraged to complete a thorough life cycle cost analysis and understand what it means.
+It’s important to examine your entire fleet.
+Take time to complete a thorough life cycle cost analysis and understand what it means.
 One of the most common mistakes is to stop an evaluation after looking at the purchase price; often, a sustainable vehicle will have significantly lower lifetime fuel costs.
 Some alternatives have proven to provide much lower maintenance costs over the vehicle life.

 Sometimes, retrofits are a great solution to improving sustainability.
 While not all technologies are appropriate for retrofits, some are well-suited for improving legacy fleet sustainability performance.
 Liquid fuel substitutes (like biodiesel and renewable diesel) are great examples of retrofit strategies that are quick and inexpensive to deploy with well documented performance improvements.